An Overview of Spiritual Abstraction or Abstract Art (and My Favorite Artists)

 There seems to be interest, especially amongst Millennials and Gen Z, in exploring folk craft, ancestral or indigenous cosmologies, and/or tools of the occult, like tarot.
 Some artists wish to know and honor their ancestors, while others emphasize the importance of cultural lenses that pre-date modern Christianity, which drove imperial and colonial expeditions in the Americas (and rest of the world).

-As a Chinese-American artist, I thought it interesting that European artists cited Buddhism (along with other Eastern philosophies like Hinduism and Taoism) as inspiration and influence.
+As a Chinese-American artist, I thought it interesting that European abstract artists cited Buddhism (along with other Eastern philosophies like Hinduism and Taoism) as inspiration and influence.

-Check out the list of artists presenting in the Milk of Dreams for contemporary artists exploring mythology and mysticism.
+Check out the list of abstract artists presenting in the Milk of Dreams for contemporary artists exploring mythology and mysticism.

 Artists Who Have Influenced My Spiritual Abstract Art or Art Practices